200-hour Integral Yoga Teacher Training – Online

 Learn more about Marc Mukunda Morozumi, E-RYT 500, CMT

 Swami Priyaananda is a senior disciple of Swami Satchidananda with thirty years of experience in the practice of Integral Yoga.
 She served in the Integral Yoga Health Services division and the Distribution Department at Satchidananda Ashram in Connecticut, as well as Executive Secretary and Coordinator of the Living Yoga Training program at the Ashram in Virginia.
 Currently, she is Vice President of the Office of Spiritual Development and Manager of Satchidananda Archives.

 Learn more about Swami Priyaananda, E-RYT 500

-Dr. McLanahan is a graduate with high honors of Swarthmore College, and she has an M.D. from Wayne University and a family practice specialty from the University of Massachusetts.
-For twenty years, she served as director of stress management for Dr. Dean Ornish’s research, using Yoga and lifestyle changes to reverse heart disease and cancer.
+Dr. McLanahan is a graduate with high honors from Swarthmore College, and she has an M.D. from Wayne University and a family practice specialty from the University of Massachusetts.
+For 20 years, she served as director of stress management for Dr. Dean Ornish’s research, using Yoga and lifestyle changes to reverse heart disease and cancer.
 She now practices integrative medicine at Yogaville.
 Dr. McLanahan has made multiple study trips to India and Asia, where she visited centers that use Yoga and other natural means to prevent and treat disease.
 She is the co-author of the book, Surgery and Its Alternatives and…

 Learn more about Amrita Sandra McLanahan, M.D.